mohitkhanna1994/RecipeManager/README.md

 3) mvn spring-boot:run -Dspring.profiles.active=local -Dserver.address='your ip'

-4) Go to <your ip>:8080/swagger-ui.html#/ to see the swagger documentation of the services.
+4) Go to 'your ip':8080/swagger-ui.html#/ to see the swagger documentation of the services.